Skip to main content

 How to become a Speech-Language Pathologist (SLP)

-Speech-Language Pathologists evaluate, diagnose, and treat communication and swallowing disorders across the lifespan — from pediatric language delay to post-stroke aphasia to swallowing dysfunction in neuro-degenerative disease.
-About 175,000 SLPs practice nationally per BLS; ~55% work in schools and ~25% in healthcare settings.
+Speech-Language Pathologists evaluate, diagnose, and treat communication and swallowing disorders across the lifespan, from pediatric language delay to post-stroke aphasia to swallowing dysfunction in neuro-degenerative disease.
+About 175,000 SLPs practice nationally per BLS.
+About 55% work in schools and 25% in healthcare settings.

 Undergraduate